-The typical RSI line chart also will like stock line chart.
+The typical RSI line chart also will like the stock line chart.
 See the below image.

-Does Stocks (Shares) Line will match RSI Line?…
+Do Stocks (Shares) Line will match the RSI Line?…

-Yes, Most of the times Line chart of Stock or share will be just line RSI line chart.
+Yes, Most of the time Line chart of Stock or share will be just a lined RSI line chart.

-If you see above image, you can find RSI line has just similar look like the stock line chart.
+If you see the above image, you can find the RSI line has just a similar look like the stock line chart.

 This happened because RSI value follows stock price change and adjusts its RSI value according to the change in stock price.

-If stock price forms lower lows in the line chart, RSI also forming lower lows and if the stock price forms a higher highs then the RSI value also forms higher highs.
+If stock price forms lower lows in the line chart, RSI also forming lower lows and if the stock price forms a higher high then the RSI value also forms higher highs.

 The above is showing only higher highs.

-Relative Strength Index will give indication sometimes about the trend reversal.
+Relative Strength Index will give an indication sometimes about the trend reversal.

-We should compare RSI values with stock price on closing basis ( it can be daily or monthly or quarterly etc).
+We should compare RSI values with a stock price on a closing basis ( it can be daily or monthly or quarterly etc).

 To understand this we need to understand Positive Divergence with RSI.

-There are other kind of Divergences Negative Divergence, Hidden Positive Divergence and Hidden Negative Divergence with RSI.
+There are other kinds of Divergences Negative Divergence, Hidden Positive Divergence and Hidden Negative Divergence with RSI.